meilisearch/documentation/reference/api/keys.md

 **Modifiable:** yes
 **Mandatory:** yes

-Expiration date and time of the key represented in **ISO-8601** format. `null` if the key never expires.
+Date and time when the key will expire, represented in **ISO-8601** format. `null` if the key never expires.

 #### `createdAt`

 **Type:** string
 **Modifiable:** no

-Date and time the key was created, represented in **ISO-8601** format.
+Date and time when the key was created, represented in **ISO-8601** format.

 #### `updatedAt`

 **Type:** string
 **Modifiable:** no

-Date and time the key was last updated, represented in **ISO-8601** format.
+Date and time when the key was last updated, represented in **ISO-8601** format.

 ## Get one key